 Yugi needs Yami….to beat a kid half his age at a game he’s supposedly awesome at….I just….geez.

-They impose a Millennium symbol on Yugi’s head right after Mokuba puts his chips down and T’ea follows it up by saying it’s like Yugi is looking into his soul….We get it, 4Kids, the damn necklace is magic.
+They impose a Millennium symbol on Yugi’s head right after Mokuba puts his chips down, and T’ea follows it up by saying it’s like Yugi is looking into his soul….We get it, 4Kids, the damn necklace is magic.
 We’re picking up what you’re slamming down.
-In the subbed version, T’ea just says that Mokuba doesn’t have a duel glove, thus he must be the criminal.
+In the original version, Anzu just says that Mokuba doesn’t have a duel glove, thus he must be the criminal.

 In the dub, they strangely omit this.
 Kaiba just says he’s not himself and needs time away to think.
-He gives Mokuba a card claiming it was his favorite and then leaves.
+He gives Mokuba a card claiming it was his favorite, never showing what it is, and then leaves.
 I also don’t like how Kaiba’s constantly calling his brother “kid” here.
 They’re closer than that.

 I find it hard to believe that a kid who was brought up in a company that focuses on Duel Monsters and is the brother of the world champion of Duel Monsters doesn’t know the main basics of Duel Monsters.
 If a monster’s attack points are lower than your opponent’s monster’s, you lose.
 You had to have picked up at least that much just by watching Kaiba duel once or twice.